Vidit-Goel2k/ZVG_UNLOCK_SMQ2/readme.md

 Yes, the user executing the program should have the necessary authorizations for the function modules and SMQ2.

 ### 5. How can I contribute to improving this program?
-You can contribute by submitting pull requests, reporting bugs, or suggesting new features through GitHub Issues or Discussions.
+You can contribute by submitting pull requests, reporting bugs, or suggesting new features through GitHub Issues.

 ### 6. What should I do if I encounter network issues while using the program?
 - Ensure the network connection between your application server and database is stable.
 - Contact your Basis or network team to troubleshoot and resolve any network-related issues.
+- refer to `troubleshooting.md`.

 ### 7. Are there alternatives to unlocking queues manually?
 Yes, this program provides an automated way to unlock queues that would otherwise require manual intervention.
 It is designed to save time and reduce human error.